 Fareham Borough Council wants to reassure these residents that, if they don't have enough income to buy food, help to bridge the gap is available.

-Local charitable organisations such as Acts of Kindness and Waypoint Church are working hard to help any families that come to them for help, not just the vulnerable and shielded.
+Local charitable organisations such as Acts of Kindness and Waypoint Church are working hard to help any families that come to them for help.

 There are many other local community groups and organisations who may be able to help during this time.
 This could include food deliveries, helping to pick up medication, a friendly chat on the phone or help with dog walking.
 Please visit this webpage to find out where you may able to get help in your local area.

-If you would like to donate items to help support the groups delivering essentials to those that need help, please visit this webpage to find out where you can donate.
+If you would like to donate, please visit this webpage to find out how.

 For some, there is real uncertainty around current and future finances, and concerns about being able to afford to feed the family.
 Don't leave it until it's too late.
 Citizens Advice are available to help now offering free, impartial advice over the phone for a wide range of issues you may be facing, including money worries, housing issues, debt, employment advice, consumer problems or family and relationship issues.

-Please contact Citizens Advice (41 KB) if you need help now, or think you may need help in the future.
+Please contact Citizens Advice (40 KB)if you need help now, or think you may need help in the future.

 They are based outside Fareham North West Community Centre, Henry Cort Drive, Fareham, PO15 6TL.